kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 ### External Elements/Components

-This library exports prestyled components that are meant to make building UIs at Kadena easier, but they will often be used in conjunction with native html elements or components that are unique to the consuming project.
-In cases when using layout components we offer full flexiblity in what can be passed as child components, however, with most other components we try to provide all subcomponents necessary to compose an entire `organism` and **avoid using external elements in our component compositions**.
+This library exports prestyled components that are meant to make building UIs at Kadena easier but they will often be used in conjunction with native html elements or components that are unique to the consuming project.
+In cases when using layout components we offer full flexiblity in what can be passed as child components.
+However, with most other components we try to provide all subcomponents necessary to compose an entire `organism` and **avoid using external elements in our component compositions**.